Ho Chi Minh in Siam

-Ho Chi Minh in Siam (Thầu Chín Ở Xiêm) is a 2015 Vietnamese film directed by Bui Tuan Dung, written by Dinh Thien Phuc, music composed by Hoang Luong and produced by Hoda Film.
+Ho Chi Minh in Siam (Thầu Chín Ở Xiêm) is a 2015 Vietnamese film directed by Bui Tuan Dung.
+The flim waw written by Dinh Thien Phuc, its music was composed by Hoang Luong, and produced by Hoda Film.

 Plot

-The story about the uptime of leader Ho Chi Minh in the years from 1927 to 1929 in Thailand and his journey from Bangkok to U-Don Thani, a province in northeastern of Thailand.
+The story start in 1927 Vietnam, where leader Ho Chi Minh journeys from Bangkok to Udon Thani, a province in northeastern of Thailand.